lguohan/OCP-Networking-Project-Community-Contributions/sai/doc/SAI-Proposal-13-Hash.md

 Default hash objects for these attributes should be created when the switch is initialized.
 Users could override them with their own hash object later.

-Sai hash object is comprised of three parts, hash seed, hash fields, hash algorithm.
 Sai hash object takes two steps to achieve its goal:

 1. Extract certain fields from the packet.
 2. Compute the hash value based on the hash algorithm.